-The poolside restaurant at the Airways Hotel is nice for everyday meals, but for a splurge, you must go to the property’s Bacchus restaurant—undoubtedly the best in Port Moresby.
+The poolside restaurant at the Airways Hotel is nice for everyday meals, but for a splurge, go to the property’s Bacchus restaurant—undoubtedly the best in Port Moresby.
 Starched linen, Villeroy & Boch tableware, a grand piano, and crystal goblets complement the fine produce, superbly cooked and served with style.
 Just hand over your credit card and don’t look at the bill.

-Best wilderness lodge
+Best wilderness lodges

-Best dive resort
+Best dive resorts

-Taking only credit cards.
+Bringing no cash, only credit cards.
 The fun of buying handicrafts direct from the villages loses its joy if you expect them to whip out a machine to swipe the card.
 The same applies to visitors carrying only large bills, as villagers will not be able to provide change.
 The wilderness lodges have some cash, but this is greatly limited, and exchange rates are not as good as at the banks.
 For purchasing art in the villages, you’ll need smaller denominations of kina (the local currency): K2, K5, and K10 are best.

-While it is not customary to tip in Papua New Guinea, if you would particularly like to show your appreciation, the lodges do have a staff fund that acknowledges the behind-the-scenes efforts of all who contribute to the success of your visit.
+While it is not customary to tip in Papua New Guinea, if you would like to show your appreciation, the lodges do have a staff fund that acknowledges the behind-the-scenes efforts of all who contribute to the success of your visit.
 Please do not give gifts to individuals in villages.
 If you wish to do so, ask your driver/guide to help you contact the leader of the village (known as the “headman”) and leave your gifts with him or alternatively with the lodge managers, who will distribute the gift evenly among the people.

 Sunscreen; lightweight, casual clothes; and a sweater if going to the highlands.
 Also, if you are planning to purchase art and carry it home as luggage, bring suitable packaging materials such as bubble wrap, tape, string, cardboard, or wrapping paper.
 No packaging material will be available at the lodges.

 Anything black.
 Dark colors attract mosquitoes (this is malaria country), so stick to white, khaki, olive, and beige.
 You can leave your classy evening wear at home too.